List of Tom and Jerry characters: The St. Bernard

 The St. Bernard is a dog who first appeared in Puttin' on the Dog (1944) and then again in The A-Tom-Inable Snowman (1966).
-Unlike the other dogs in the franchise, he is not hostile to cats and on one occasion becomes Tom's medical assist.
+Unlike the other dogs in the franchise, he is not hostile to cats and on one occasion becomes Tom's medical aid.
 He also appeared in War Dogs and Little Cesario.

 Eagle

 Eagle is an eagle that tries to steal Jerry for food from Tom.
 He first appeared in Flirty Birdy, then in The Tom and Jerry Show episode "The Egg and Tom and Jerry" (1975, where he is female instead of male) and then again in Tom and Jerry Tales episode "Bend it like Thomas" (2007).
-Eagle also appeared as a playable character in the video game War of the Whiskers (2006), voiced by Marc Silk.
+Eagle also appeared as a playable character in the video game War of the Whiskers (2002), voiced by Marc Silk.

 Lion

-Lion is a lion that has switched from a tame one in Jerry and the Lion (1950), to a nervous one in The Tom and Jerry Show episode "The Hypochondriac Lion" (1975) to a monster in the Tom and Jerry Tales episode "You're Lion" (2007).
+Lion is a lion that debuted in Slap Happy Lion (1947) by Tex Avery.
+He has switched from a tame one in Jerry and the Lion (1950), to a nervous one in The Tom and Jerry Show episode "The Hypochondriac Lion" (1975) to a monster in the Tom and Jerry Tales episode "You're Lion" (2007).
 He is also a playable character in Tom and Jerry in War of the Whiskers where he is voiced by Alan Marriott.

 Baby Woodpecker

-A baby woodpecker that first appeared in Hatch Up Your Troubles (1949) and its remake The Egg and Jerry (1956) where it could peck into virtually anything including Tom's stomach, Tom's golf club in Tee for Two (1945) or a water pipe as in Landing Stripling (1962).
+A baby woodpecker that first appeared in Hatch Up Your Troubles (1949) and its remake The Egg and Jerry (1956) where he could peck into virtually anything including Tom's stomach or his golf club in Tee for Two (1945).
 Baby Woodpecker and his Mama would re-appear by making cameo appearances in The Tom and Jerry Show which ran from 2014.

 Uncle Pecos

 Uncle Pecos is Jerry's cowboyish uncle who appears in Pecos Pest (1955).
 He was voiced by Shug Fisher.
-He is known to always play with a guitar and wears a black cowboy hat that covers his eyes.
+He is known to always play a guitar and wears a black cowboy hat that covers his eyes.
 He plucks each of Tom's whiskers off to replace broken strings on the guitar.
 Being from Texas, he is shown to be super strong and is also shown to have a stammer, especially while singing.